Rohit-1717/Rural-Company/readme.md

 - Database: MongoDB
 - Hosting: [Your hosting platform]

-## Author
+## Collaborators

-This project is developed by [Your Name].
+This project is developed by-
+ - Shivani Verma
+ - Rohit Vishwakarma
  All rights reserved.